 Defined Terms Description Water undertaker A company appointed under the WIA91 to provide water services to a defined geographic area and which owns the Supply System and other infrastructure.
 Wholesale Authorisation An authorisation given by a water supply licence is to the water supply Licensee to introduce water into the supply system of a water undertaker: (a) by means of which system any particular supply in accordance with a retail authorisation (whether the licensee's or another water supply licensee's) is to take place, and (b) where that introduction is to be made in connection with that intended supply.
-Wholesale Contract for Wholesale Services the contract between the Contracting Wholesaler and the Contracting Retailer that constitutes: (i) a Section 66D Agreement; or (ii) a Section 117E Agreement; or (iii) both a Section 66D Agreement and a Section 117E Agreement and which, in each case, is in the form prescribed by the Wholesale- Retail Code.
-Wholesale-Retail Code The code of that name issued by the Authority under sections 66DA and 117F of the Water Industry Act 1991 including, without limitation, the Wholesale Contract, the Business Terms, the Operational Terms and the Wholesole Mester Market Terms and any Approved Change from time to time.
-Wholesale Master Agreement An Agreement between Thames Water and a Licensee which sets out the terms and conditions upon which Thames Water will provide Wholesale Supplies to the Licensee.
+Wholesale Contract for Wholesale Services (i) a Section 66D Agreement; or (ii) a Section 117E Agreement; or (iii) both a Section 66D Agreement and a Section 117E Agreement and which, in each case, is in the form prescribed by the Wholesale- Retail Code.
+Wholesale-Retail Code The code of that name issued by the Authority under sections 66DA and 117F of the Water Industry Act 1991 including, without limitation, the Wholesale Contract, the Business Terms, the Operational Terms and the Market Terms and any Approved Change from time to time.
+Wholesale Master An Agreement between Thames Water and a Licensee which sets out Agreement the terms and conditions upon which Thames Water will provide Wholesale Supplies to the Licensee.
 Wholesale supplies Supply of water to a Licensee by a water undertaker for the purposes of retail by the Licensee to its customer's premises.